-First, you should know that with every post, I find I’m writing to at least four different audiences, aka four types of designers.
+First, you should know that with every post, I realize I’m writing to at least four different audiences, aka four types of designers.

-Sometimes that’s hard to do without slightly annoying one or two or even three groups of readers when all I want to do is help every single one of you.
+Sometimes that’s hard to do that without slightly irritating one or two or even three groups of readers.
+And believe me, all I want to do is HELP each and every one of you.
 It’s the whole reason I started writing this blog.

-I think most of you will fall into one of these four groups.
-If you fall into a different group, I would love for you to post a comment below so I can meet you too!
+Now, I think most of you will fall into one of these four groups.
+But, if you fall into a different group, I would love for you to let me know in the comments below so I can meet you too!

-The novice is someone who knows what they like when they see it (or you at least know for sure what you don’t like!) and knows enough to know they have NO IDEA how to make all the millions of design decisions they need to make in a renovation or new build project.
+The novice is someone who knows what they like when they see it (or you at least know for sure what you don’t like)!
+This person also knows enough to know that they have NO IDEA how to make all the millions of design decisions they need to make in a renovation or new build project.
 And so they’re here to soak up all the colour and design advice they can.

-I have such a soft spot for these readers when they make all the normal easy-to-make mistakes that a novice can make.
+I have such a soft spot for these readers, especially when they make all the common easy-to-make mistakes that a novice often does.

-I’m writing for you, to save you from expensive mistakes.
+I’m writing for you, my dear novice, to help save you from expensive mistakes.

-You may be in the middle of renovating your home, or looking to decorate and update your living spaces, or be lucky enough to be building your dream home.
+You may be in the middle of renovating your home, looking to decorate and update your living spaces or be lucky enough to be building your dream home.

 And you know what’s at stake here.
-So, you really don’t want is to waste money on your way to getting the home you’ve always wanted.
+So, you really don’t want to waste money on your way to getting the home you’ve always wanted.

-When you’re a novice, you find it hard to visualize how your design decisions will look once they’re installed.
-And it’s not until you see it actually installed that your gut feeling kicks in – and it’s either a happy dance or you can feel disappointment kick in.
+When you’re a novice, you often find it hard to visualize how your design decisions will look once they’re installed.
+And it’s not until you see it actually installed that your gut feeling kicks in – and it’s either a happy dance or utter disappointment.

 Because, if you’re feeling disappointed, you can see where automatically choosing the trending accent tile might lead you astray.
-Or you might realize how installing a 4″ (or even worse, 6″ or 8″ pull) and installing one on every single door and two on each drawer will look.
-Or how choosing your favourite patterned countertop and pairing it with your favourite patterned tile may leave you feeling unfulfilled.
+Or you might realize how installing a 4″ (or even worse, 6″ or 8″ pull) on every single door and drawer looks way too busy.

 When you’re a novice, you might also have been bossed around by a hired designer.

-Obviously, as a novice, you are not trained in design (and that’s why many of you end up in my workshops) and since you fall into this category you didn’t know how to push back when your designer had a vision and a plan for trendy stuff for your home, maybe leaving you less than happy with the end result.
+Obviously, as a novice, you are not trained in design (and that’s why many of you end up in my workshops).
+Because you fall into this category you didn’t know how to push back when your designer had a plan for the trendiest finishes for your home, and now you’re feeling less than happy with the end result.